Job prospects - Urban ecological planning - masterprogramme (MSc) - 2 years - Trondheim

 Hanne Vrebos – Belgium

-Being part of MUEP has prepared me to confront today's urban development and cross cultural contextual challenges especially in Global South, which could not have been possible with my earlier experience and training.
+Being part of UEP has prepared me to confront today's urban development and cross cultural contextual challenges especially in Global South, which could not have been possible with my earlier experience and training.
 I am able to relate with different disciplines and sectors because of the multidisciplinary approach, diversity and depth of issues the program covers.
 Meanwhile on a personal note, I learnt that good networking skills are fundamental in life and career expeditions, which this program emphasizes.

 Ronald Murungi – Uganda